tetematete/OSRLUASNIPPETS/Server Scripts/README.md

 [HOLDBRAKES]
 TARGET_RATE_OF_CHANGE=50 ;Sensitivity of the script, lower numbers display warning earlier. rate of change graph avaliable in lua debug app to help with picking the right value
-DISPLAY_WARNING_FOR=5 ;Time in seconds to display warning for
+DISPLAY_WARNING_FOR=5 ;Time in seconds to display warning for FORCE_VICTIM_BRAKES=0 ;0 off, 1 on | automatically holds brakes for warning duration.
+Ensure the Target rate of change is tuned well.
+Or don't. lmao.
 ```